Personal Injury -- Plaintiff Law

 If someone else has hurt you, Mississippi law may require them to pay for the damages they’ve caused.
 Your short- and long-term medical bills, lost wages from missed work, even your pain and suffering, could be covered if you win a personal injury lawsuit against the person who harmed you.
 The court will try to award you enough money to bring your life back to where it would be if you hadn’t been hurt.

-Every state has different laws on what counts as a personal injury, and the procedure for filing your case, so it’s important to follow the rules specific to Mississippi.
+Every state has different laws on what counts as a personal injury and the procedure for filing your case.
+For injury victims in Biloxi, Jackson, or Gulfport, it’s important to follow the rules specific to Mississippi.

 In general, a personal injury is any physical, mental, or emotional harm you’ve suffered because of someone else’s actions.
 These injuries can come about through either intentional or accidental acts.

 An intentional personal injury is just that, an injury someone caused to your person on purpose.
 If someone assaults or batters you, that could be a case for an intentional injury.
 Not only could a person who hits you be liable in a criminal court for their actions, if you sue them in civil court for damages they may be required to pay you directly for the cost of their actions.

 In most cases, it doesn’t even matter if they didn’t mean to hurt you, or didn’t mean to hurt you as badly as they did.
 All that matters for the sake of intent is that they purposefully did the actual action that led to your harm.

 A negligent personal injury would be an injury someone caused you by accident, but an accident that could have been avoided if that person had behaved properly.
 Driving with excessive speed and then hitting your car, for example, could be the basis of a negligent personal injury case, or a slip and fall at a shop where staff let a spill sit on the floor all afternoon.